kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ---
 # Part 2: Environments in Kosli

-Recording the status of runtime environments it's one of the fundamental features of Kosli.
+Recording the status of runtime environments is one of the fundamental features of Kosli.
 Kosli records the status of runtime environments by detecting artifacts running in any given environment and reporting the information.

 If the list of running artifacts is different than what was reported previously a new snapshot is created.
 Snapshots are immutable and can't be tampered with.